nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
 The list is empty.
      * 1a1.
-InternBuddy shows a message to indicate that the list is empty
+InternBuddy shows a message to indicate that the list is empty.

        Use case ends.

-**<a id="uc03"></a>Use case: UC03 - Find a company by name**
+**<a id="uc03"></a>Use case: UC03 - Find a company by keyword (name, tag, or application name)**

 **MSS**

-1. User searches for a company's name.
+1. User searches for a company using a keyword.
 2. InternBuddy shows the matching company(s).

+    Use case ends.

 **Extension**

 * 1a.
-The list is empty.
+User did not provide a keyword to search.
     * 1a1.
-InternBuddy shows an error message that the list is empty.

-      Use case ends.

-* 1b.
-User did not provide a name to search.
-    * 1b1.
 InternBuddy shows an error message.

-      Use case restarts at step 1.
+      Use case resumes at step 1.

-* 1c.
-User decides not to find a company.

-  Use case ends.

 * 2b.
-No companies with matching name found.
+No companies with matching keywords found.
     * 2b1.
 InternBuddy shows an error message to indicate no matches found.

       Use case ends.